Victorum-Universalis-VU/Prussia-s-MP-sessions/README.md

-# VU-ToR-v1.37-Dev
+# VU-Marco-Polo-v1.37-Dev
-Contains current dev files for VU.
+Contains latest files in preparation for Sphinxy's China and India overhaul.